New Hebrides: History

+The Anglo-French New Hebrides Condominium lasted until 1980, when New Hebrides gained its independence as the Republic of Vanuatu.

 Politics and economy

-New Hebrides was a rare form of colonial territory in which sovereignty was shared by two powers, Britain and France, instead of being exercised by just one.
-Under the Condominium there were three separate governments – one French, one British, and one joint administration that was partially elected after 1975.
+The New Hebrides was a rare form of colonial territory in which sovereignty was shared by two powers, Britain and France, instead of being exercised by just one.
+Under the condominium there were three separate governments – one French, one British, and one joint administration that was partially elected after 1975, when elections to the New Hebrides Condominium Representative Assembly took place.

 The French and British governments were called residencies, each headed by a resident appointed by the metropolitan government.
 The residency structure greatly emphasised dualism, with both consisting of an equal number of French and British representatives, bureaucrats and administrators.
 Every member of one residency always had an exact mirror opposite number on the other side whom they could consult.
 The symmetry between the two residencies was almost exact.

 The joint government consisted of both local and European officials.
 It had jurisdiction over the postal service, public radio station, public works, infrastructure, and censuses, among other things.
-The two main cities of Luganville and Port Vila also had city councils, but these did not have a great deal of authority.
+The two main towns of Luganville and Port Vila also had town councils, but these did not have a great deal of authority.

 While initial settlers were predominantly British living in Australia, the late 19th century saw an influx of French.
 Within a few decades, there were twice as many French on the islands as there were British, prompting a multitude of petitions to cede power to either the French or the British.
 Despite this, the two nations came together to form a condominium, a specialised form of government where both nations would have all of their own administrations and jointly rule the islands.
 The only place they came together was in the Joint Court.
 As Mander describes, "The Joint Court was the key to the situation and much was to depend upon it….Three judges–one British, one French, and the third nominated by the King of Spain–were to comprise the court."
 This meant convictions in court were chosen based on either British or French law, depending on the circumstances.